razvanred/UniUD/Cavasin/interactive 3d graphics/algebra.md

 ### Normalized barycentric coordinates

 In our context it is useful to constrain the barycentric coordinates of a point so that they are unique.
 This is achieved by dividing every $\alpha_i$ by the sum of all $\alpha_i$.
 These specific barycentric coordinates are called *normalized*.
 In our case, normalized barycentric coordinates are called barycentric coordinates.
-The above defined coordinates are called "homogeneous barycentric coordinates".
+The above defined coordinates are called “homogeneous barycentric coordinates”.

 For $n=3$, normalized barycentric coordinates measure the signed areas of the subtriangles around $Q$.